mobxjs/mobx/docs/intro/concepts.md

 An _action_ is any piece of code that changes the _state_.
 User events, backend data pushes, scheduled events, etc.
 An action is like a user that enters a new value in a spreadsheet cell.

-Actions can be defined explicitly in MobX to help you to structure code more clearly.
+Actions are defined explicitly in MobX to help you to structure code more clearly.
+This is the default behavior and is recommended.
-If MobX is used in [_strict mode_](../refguide/api##-enforceactions-), MobX will enforce that no state can be modified outside actions.
+You can however loosen [_strict mode_](../refguide/api##-enforceactions-) to allow you to modify state outside actions as well.

 ## Principles